moiztanvir/MetaConsult/README.md

 ## Contributing

-This is a final year academic project.
 Contributions, suggestions, and feedback are welcome.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)
 3. Commit your changes (`git commit -m 'Add your feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

----

-## License

-This project is developed as a Final Year Project.
-All rights reserved by the authors.

 ---